braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview.md

 ### Step 2: WhatsApp setup
 Next, you will be prompted by Braze's setup wizard.
 Within this flow, you will:
-1. Create or select your Meta and WhatsApp Business accounts
+1. Create or select your Meta and WhatsApp Business accounts.
 2. Create your WhatsApp Business profile.
 3. Verify your WhatsApp Business number.<br><br>